 There are several basic forms of check fraud used by fraudsters, including:

-- Forged Checks - Forged signatures are typically found on legitimate and unused check stock that is acquired by criminals when then forge either the payer signature or an unauthorized signature on the check;
+- Forged Checks - Forged signatures are typically found on legitimate and unused check stock that is acquired by criminals when they forge either the payer signature or an unauthorized signature on the check;

 - Counterfeit Checks - Counterfeit checks are imitations or copies of genuine checks.
 They are drawn on valid bank accounts and may or may not be a precise duplication of an actual check.
 To produce a counterfeit, check the counterfeiter just needs to have valid bank account information;